Copp31/Code-parts/README.md

 What do you want to test (1, 2, 3)?
 ```

-If you want to run all tests from one specific function, you will be asked the function type (autofill, autohide, search, dev) and the function name :
+If you want to run all tests from one specific function, you will be asked the function type (autofill, autohide, search, dev) and the function name:

 ```
 Write Function Type : dev